 Overview

-The synchronization of files is one-way only (from local to remote) meaning a file deleted, added or changed on the remote compute is not sync'd back to the local compute.
+The synchronization of files is one-way only (from local to remote) meaning a file deleted, added or changed on the remote compute is not synced back to the local compute.

 The synchronization operation occurs at the following commands:

-When synchronizing, an informational message is printed to the screen, providing statistics on total number of files synchronized and size of data transfer, is printed to the screen along with a status bar to indicate progress of the upload.
+When synchronizing, an informational message is printed to the screen, providing statistics on the total number of files synchronized and the size of data transfer, along with a status bar to indicate progress of the upload.

 The output is similar to the message below.